olegalibekov/yandex_cup_secret_tree/README.md

 ## Objective

 The primary purpose of this project was to communicate between flutter and paired Wear OS devices using Bluetooth.
+It is developed based on the code of [bluetoothadapter package](https://pub.dev/packages/bluetoothadapter) and the only ideal was to make it in compliance with null-safety.

 ## Main Features
 - Setting up a UUID from user end.